 From this chart, only 18% of WordPress websites are running an actively supported version of PHP (i.e. v7.1+)

 What Are Your Options?

 By now, all major web hosting companies are supporting PHP as far up as v7.2.
-We’re not recommending you go that far all-at-once, but chances are high you could switch your PHP to at least 5.4.0 without issue.
+We’re not recommending you go that far immediately, but chances are high you could switch your PHP to at least 5.4.0 without any issues.